actualquak/Rails-School-Website/FRANKLIN/README.md

 ## Conclusion
 I am going to make my repository what I am developing on, not this.
 The only condition that would break this is if we were to come to agree on a common ground.
 This is unlikekly, and I would like to see what happens with you on your own.
 Bye.

+# Common ground
+See previous conclusion and note in previous section.
+Reading those sections will help you realise what common ground means.

+## Submission
+We will be submitting 2 websites - the old one which had no proper back-end and wasn't really great (which we spent lots of work on), and the new one which has proper back-end and is cool (which is probably worth more marks).
+We are still working out how Mr. Harrison is going to view the website, but it seems to be using GitHub Student to unlock cloud hosting.

+## Workload allocation
+Kashyap's work has not changed.
+Franklin is now tasked with entering data - for the panorama, and for the articles.
+He also needs to work on the branding for the website: show how much work Stanley put in for the back end among other things.
+If he has time then he will work on styling the website so that it looks cool.
+Stanley will be awesome and use Ruby on Rails to do cool stuff which is afore mentioned, and if he has time will join Franklin in his tasks.